sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ```

 Note: All of these will have strict ordering dependency on database.service and not swss or sonic.target, because the crashes might occur during the swss/syncd bringup etc. And for this to be captured the service should be active before the start of these services.

+### 6.3 auto_techsupport_gen Script

+As seen in the techsupport-monit.service & coredump-monit.service Unit descriptions, the script follows two separate flows based on the argument provided.
+When invoked with `techsupport` argument, the script updates the `last_techsupport_run` field in the State DB.

+On the other hand, when invoked with `core` argument, the script first checks if this feature is enabled by the user.
+The Script then checks for any diff between `core_file_list` field in the State DB and the file system.
+If any diff is found, it updates the State Db entry and moves forward.
+The script finally checks the `last_techsupport_run` field in the State DB and only when the cooloff period has passed, the script invokes the techsupport.

 ### 6.3 Adding these services to SONiC